2009 Indonesian presidential election: Jusuf Kalla and Wiranto

-Candidates

 Schedule

 Candidates had to register from 10–16 May, with medical checks, which they all passed, from 11–15 May.
 The candidates were officially announced on 28 May and drew their ballot numbers at the KPU building on 31 May.
 Megawati–Prabowo drew number 1, SBY–Boediono number 2 and Kalla–Wiranto number 3.

 The presidential election campaign began on 2 June and ran until 4 July, with mass rallies allowed from 12 June onwards.
 Those participating in the campaign were not allowed to question the basis of the Indonesian state, insult the race or religion of candidates, use threats or violence or give financial or material incentives to voters.
 There were a series of debates between 18 June and 2 July that were carried live on Indonesian television, three between the presidential candidates and two between the vice-presidential candidates.
 The topics for these two-hour debates were agreed in advance, and by common consent, did not explicitly include human rights issues.

 After a two-day "silent period", voting took place on 8 July.
 National election results are due to be announced between 27 and 29 July.
 Following a period to allow for legal challenges, the final results will be announced between 1 and 12 August.
 If the election goes to a second round, the second campaign period will run from 15 July – 7 September, with the vote on 8 September.
 The final result is due to be announced on 8 October, with the president and vice-president being sworn before the general session of the People's Consultative Assembly (MPR) in 20 October.